yunchen980604-dev/Sensor-Driven-Smart-Watering-System/README.md

 # Sensor-Driven Smart Watering System

+# From Smart Agriculture Research to an Automatic Watering Prototype

+I first created a school science-communication project about climate change, SCL water-retention technology, and smart agriculture.
+I made a poster, recorded an introduction video, displayed the project at school, and collected 30 survey responses.

+I then turned one idea from that project into a working computer-science prototype: a low-cost ESP32 smart watering system.

+The system checks whether soil is dry.
+If the soil is too dry, it automatically turns on a small water pump for a few seconds.
+An LCD screen shows the soil reading and current system status.

+## How It Works

+Soil moisture sensor → ESP32 → dryness threshold → water pump → plant

+In this project, I tested the sensor with real soil, calibrated the moisture threshold, assembled the hardware, debugged connection problems, and documented the process.
 ## Overview

 This project is a low-cost ESP32-based smart watering system.
 It uses a soil moisture sensor to measure soil conditions and automatically controls a small water pump when the soil becomes dry.